-As part of your program, you will develop a research proposal and complete an individually designed practicum.
-Practicum sites have included an eating disorders clinic, a nutrition support team at a large urban hospital, a private practice focused on nutrition for athletes, a clinical research center at a large teaching hospital, an outpatient cardiovascular clinic at a suburban teaching hospital, and the offices of a nationally distributed nutrition newsletter.
+As part of your program, you will develop a research proposal in an area of your choice and complete a practicum experience in an area such as an outpatient eating disorders program, private practice nutrition counseling, a clinical research center at a large teaching hospital, an outpatient cardiovascular clinic at a suburban teaching hospital, or the office of a nationally distributed nutrition newsletter.

-The MS program must be completed before entry into the Dietetic Internship (DI), a six-credit, 29-week, full-time course beginning in June or January following completion of the MS program.
+The MS degree program must be completed before entry into the Dietetic Internship (DI), a six-credit, 29-week, full-time course beginning in June or January following completion of the MS degree program.

-The DI has clinical sites at major teaching and community hospitals in the greater Boston and surrounding areas.
-The clinical sites provide excellent opportunities for you to observe and participate in a wide variety of specialties such as nutrition support, pediatrics, oncology, nephrology, cardiology, diabetes, surgical care, outpatient counseling, food service, and management.
+The DI has clinical sites at major teaching and community hospitals in the greater Bostonarea.
+The clinical sites provide excellent opportunities for you to observe and participate in a wide variety of areas of nutrition practice including nutrition support, pediatrics, oncology, nephrology, cardiology, diabetes, surgical care, outpatient counseling, food service, and management.

 The six-credit DI requires tuition payment.
 You must also pay a nonrefundable $1,000 fee to your internship site during the first two weeks of the DI.
 A car may be necessary to get to the DI site, as some sites are approximately 40 miles from Boston.

 After successful completion of the DI, which includes documentation of the completion of dietetic competencies and the MS+DI program evaluation, you will have met the competencies for the supervised practice component of entry-level dietitian education programs as mandated by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 You will receive an ACEND Verification Statement and you will be eligible to take the Commission on Dietetic Registration national registration exam.